Road access improvements for remote WA communities

 for Aboriginal communities in the area.
 The Audit noted that connecting remote communities to the rest of the country is vital to their lives and economies.

-The initiative proposes a program of works to improve road access to remote Western Australian areas.
+The proposal proposes a program of works to improve road access to remote Western Australian areas.
 This could consider:

 - providing higher-standard gravel roads